LANZAROTE FOOD & DRINKS

 This breed of pig has been present in the Canary Islands since the arrival of the Guanches, the first inhabitants of the Canary Islands.

 This pre-Hispanic pig breed was probably of North African origin.
 The Guanches obtained meat, butter for preserves, furs for clothing and bones to make tools and ornaments.
-Their meat is highly appreciated by Lanzarote’s local population.
+Lanzarote’s local population highly appreciate the meat.

-It is served, grilled, fried or as a stew with herbs and garlic.
-Furthermore, it is also used for the preparation of Chicharrones, typical Canarian fried crusts, dipped in gofio.
-Also the Chorizo Canario, a kind of a raw cured sausage contains the black Canarian pig.
+Cochino negro canario is served either grilled, fried or as a stew with herbs and garlic.
+In addition, the meat is used the preparation of Chicharrones, typical Canarian fried crusts, dipped in gofio.
+Also, the Chorizo Canario, a kind of a raw cured sausage contains the black Canarian pig.

 Conejo – Rabbit

-Previously, rabbit was also part of the diet of the island’s former inhabitants.
+Previously, rabbit was also part of the diet of the island’s former inhabitants, the Guanches.
 Today, local rabbit is served fried or stewed and of course with papas arrugadas and mojo.

 Cabrito – Roast young goat